When it comes to single-day hikes in New Zealand, it doesn’t get much better than the Tongariro Alpine Crossing.

 In 80,000 hectares of pristine wilderness there’s naturally more than just one trail to discover.
 Whakapapa Village is a jump-off point to loads of great walking tracks.
 So, if you’ve got extra time – or if you’re just not up for the 20-kilometre Tongariro crossing – consider hiking to Taranaki Falls.
 It’s an easy two hour ( six kilometre) loop circuit, with the waterfall coming into view at about the halfway point.
 The stream is 20 metres high and tumbles powerfully down an old lava flow, and you can get nice and close to it.
 For more walks of similar length, the Whakapapa Visitor Centre in the village (open from 8am daily) has all the info you need.

-Note: hiking the Tongariro Alpine Crossing in winter (June–September) means snow, ice and all-round tough conditions.
+Note: if the weather is deemed unsuitable for hiking the Tongariro Alpine Crossing, it’s important to take this advice seriously.
+Safety is a genuine issue when conditions are unfavourable here, and this could apply at any time of year.
+Doing the hike in winter (June–September) means snow, ice and all-round tough (possibly dangerous) conditions.
 We’re talking ice-axe and crampons.
 You’ll need a local guide for this.

 Ready for some outdoor adventure in New Zealand?
 Browse Intrepid’s range of small-group New Zealand tours here.